Olivia Culpo Goes Topless, Poses With A Snake Coiled Around Her Hips In Torrid Bikini Snap

 In the first pic shared today by the stunning model, Olivia donned nothing but a skimpy thong, going completely topless as she soaked up the sun in a very risqué display.
 Censoring her buxom curves with nothing more than the palm of her hand, the Sports Illustrated: Swimsuit Issue alum flaunted her taut waistline and sculpted thigh as she tilted her head back to take in the sunlight and feel the sun’s warmth on her beautiful face.

-To add even more dramatism to the spicy snap, Olivia was photographed with a large snake coiled around her body.
+To add even more drama to the spicy snap, Olivia was photographed with a large snake coiled around her body.
 Wrapped around the model’s curvaceous hips, the serpent slithered up her back and wound its head over her shoulder, further drawing attention to Olivia’s bare chest.

 View this post on Instagram